Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Baseline sketching scheme and recovery algorithm

 Since $\bX$ is rank-1, its $\binom{k}{2}$ nonzero above-diagonal entries are pairwise products of the form $\tv_i\tv_j$.
 The proof of Theorem \ref{thm:main_result_symm} shows that in stage A, with high probability, at least a fraction $k^{-\delta}$ of these pairwise products are recovered, for a constant $\deltaRangeInLine$.
 (See Lemma \ref{lem:1A_rank_r}).
 Stage B of the algorithm can be visualized using another bipartite graph shown in Fig. \ref{subfig:graph_1B_t=-1}.
 The $k$ left nodes represent the unknown nonzero entries in $\tbv$, and the right nodes represent the nonzero pairwise products in $\bX$ recovered in stage A. The right nodes are the product constraints that the left nodes satisfy.
 This is a pruned graph because any zero entries in $\tbv$ or $\bX$ have been excluded from the graph.

 At $t=0$, the algorithm picks one of the nonzero diagonal entries recovered in stage A, say $X_{jj}$, and declares $\sqrt{X_{jj}}$ as the value of the left node $\tv_j$.
 The algorithm then removes (peels off) the contribution of $\tv_j$ from the right nodes that $\tv_j$ connects to by dividing these right nodes by $\sqrt{X_{jj}}$.
 Fig. \ref{subfig:graph_1B_t=0} shows this initial step with $\tv_4$ being a left node whose squared value was recovered in stage A and is peeled off at $t=0$.
 Once the first left node is peeled off, all of its connecting right nodes reduce from degree-2 nodes to degree-1.
 For $t\ge 1$, the algorithm proceeds similarly to stage A, noting that in stage B, each right node represents the product of its two connecting left nodes rather than a linear combination.
 At each step, a degree-1 right node is picked uniformly at random from the available ones and its connecting left node recovered and peeled off to update the set of degree-1 right nodes.
 The algorithm continues until there are no more degree-1 right nodes.
 All the unrecovered entries of $\tbv$ are set to zero.
 In Fig. \ref{subfig:graph_1B_t=1} and \ref{subfig:graph_1B_t=2}, the left nodes $\tv_1$ and $\tv_5$ are recovered via $\tv_1\tv_4$ and $\tv_4\tv_5$, respectively, and peeled off.
 Moreover, $\tv_2$ and $\tv_3$ can be recovered via $\tv_2\tv_5$ and $\tv_2\tv_3$ before degree-1 right nodes run out.
+The pseudocode for stage B is provided in Algorithm \ref{alg:nl_stage_B} below, which calls the subroutine recover\_eigenvec defined in Algorithm \ref{alg:nl_stage_B_one_eigenvec}.

 \paragraph{The $\lambda <0$ case} We flip the sign of each right node (pairwise product) before running stage B of the algorithm as above to recover $\tbv = \sqrt{\abs{\lambda}}\bv$.
+See lines 4--9 of Algorithm \ref{alg:nl_stage_B_one_eigenvec} for the pseudocode of this operation.